Transcripted Summary

 If I wanted to get sub elements in there, I could do it by tag name like "img" or "h3" or "p", or I could even do it by their class names.
 I could say "footer_card_icon", so on and so forth.

-Optionally, I could add that direct parent-child arrow ">", but that is unnecessary.
+Optionally, I could add that direct parent-child arrow “>” — div.footer_cards a[data-id='tips'] > .footer_card_icon — but that is unnecessary.

 What would be best is to keep things simple enough but understandable and unique.

-Furthermore, CSS Selectors are not all powerful.
-They cannot uniquely identify any given element on the page.
-CSS Selectors can never select elements by text context, and they cannot always select elements by index.
+Furthermore, CSS selectors are not all-powerful: they cannot uniquely identify any given element on the page.
+CSS selectors can never select elements by text content, and they cannot always select elements by index.
+We will need XPath for those locators.

 ### Basic CSS Selector Examples